Outsider Drahi says French meritocracy helped him win SFR

 There he rubbed shoulders with old French family scions and donned a military uniform at Bastille Day parades.
 It was his first exposure to the French establishment whose codes and traditions he eventually learned to master.

 With the backing of an American partner, he went from town to town in southern France lobbying mayors to let him dig up their streets to install cable lines to deliver television.
-He focused on areas left out of France's state cable program and soon built up a patchwork of networks.
+He focused on areas left out of France's state cable programme and soon built up a patchwork of networks.

 Eventually Drahi sold his company to UPC, a U.S. cable giant owned by his idol billionaire John C. Malone, the so-called "Cable Cowboy" who built up a telecom empire in the early 1970s.